act-rules/act-rules.github.io/_rules/links-with-identical-names-serve-equivalent-purpose-b20e66.md

 #### Inapplicable Example 6

-Image links do not have accessible names:
+These image links do not have accessible names.

 ```html
 <a href="http://facebook.com"><img src="facebook.jpg"/></a> <a href="http://twitter.com"><img src="twitter.jpg"/></a>